Siraphob1/rush-excercise-Backend/README.md

 ### HTTP Status
  Successful responses
 ```
-200
+200 OK             "The request succeeded"
-201 create and save to Database success
+201 Created        "The request succeeded.
+A new resource was created and saved to the database successfully."
-204 success and no content
+204 No Content     "The request succeeded and no content"
 ```

 Client error responses